Time to

 Talk Day

 Mental illness affects 1 in 4 people.
-Nearly 1 in 5 in Scotland experiences at least two anxiety symptoms, and 1 in 100 develops schizophrenia, often in early adulthood.
+Nearly 1 in 5 in Scotland report at least two anxiety symptoms and 1 in 100 experience schizophrenia, often in early adulthood.
 Men, less likely to discuss mental health, face challenges in opening up.

 How do I start a safe conversation about mental health?